RequiemChinkonkyoku/RequiemChinkonkyoku/README.md

 I'm currently working as an **IT Consultant (developer/generalist)** at Netcompany - VN.
 Everything is satisfactory so far.

 🎮 <b>Game Development</b>
 I previously tried pursuing a path in **indie game development**.
-Although I’ve temporarily put my dream aside for practical reasons, I’m still open to opportunities in **game design or development** — feel free to reach out!
-Only time will tell when I will come back personally, but I certainly will.
+Although I’ve temporarily put my dream aside for practical reasons, I am still open to opportunities in **game design or development** — feel free to reach out!
+Currently, I am doing hobby projects outside working hours to regain practice.
+My favorite genres are: tower defense, turn-based, or RPG and strategy in general.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>